eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery_in_c/README.md

  1. We register our process at roudi with the name `iox-c-subscriber`
     ```c
-    iox_runtime_init("iox-c-subscriber");
+    const char APP_NAME[] = "iox-c-subscriber";
+    iox_runtime_init("APP_NAME");
     ```

- 2. We create a subscriber port and are subscribing to the service {"Radar", "FrontLeft", "Counter" }.
-Hereby the `historyRequest` tells the subscriber how many previously send samples it should receive right after the connection is established and the `queueCapacity` how many samples the subscriber can hold.
-These are samples which the publisher has send before the subscriber was connected.
+ 2. We create a subscriber port and subscribe to the service {"Radar", "FrontLeft", "Counter" }.
+Hereby the `historyRequest` tells the subscriber how many previously sent samples it should receive right after the connection is established and the `queueCapacity` how many samples the subscriber can hold.
+These are samples which the publisher has sent before the subscriber was connected.
 The `nodeName` is the name of the node the subscriber belongs to.
     The `subscriberStorage` is the place where the subscriber is stored in memory and `subscriber` is actually a pointer to that location.